biocore/qiime/doc/scripts/filter_tree.rst

 	**[REQUIRED]**

-	-i, `-`-input_tree_fp
+	-i, `-`-input_tree_filepath
 		Input tree filepath
-	-o, `-`-output_tree_fp
+	-o, `-`-output_tree_filepath
 		Output tree filepath

 	**[OPTIONAL]**

 	-n, `-`-negate
 		If negate is not false will prune tips fed in and save    all others [default: False] -t, `-`-tips_fp
 		A list of sequence identifiers (or tab-delimited lines with   a seq identifier in the first field) which should be retained   [default: None]
 	-f, `-`-fasta_fp
 		A fasta file where the seq ids should be retained [default: None]